openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 #### Upgrading

-Upgrades to the OVN database should be handled by the ovn-dbchecker during the ovn startup process.
+Upgrades to the OVN database should be handled by the ovnkube-master during the ovn startup process.

 #### Configuring